China cultivates ties with Ivanka, Kushner to find smooth path to Trump | The Japan Times

 As countries around the world figure out how to influence the new U.S. administration, China is going straight to the top: Trump’s immediate family.
 In bypassing more traditional diplomatic channels such as the State Department, China is looking to open a more direct link to help avoid a trade war or military confrontation after Trump signaled a willingness to challenge Beijing’s red lines on Taiwan and the South China Sea.

-The strategy is similar to one China employed with the Bush family, according to Dennis Wilder, senior director for Asia at the National Security Council during the last Bush administration and a long-time China military analyst for the Central Intelligence Agency.
+The strategy is similar to one China employed with the Bush family, according to Dennis Wilder, senior director for Asia at the National Security Council during the last Bush administration and a longtime China military analyst for the CIA.
 Former President George H.W.
 Bush, who served as the top U.S. representative in Beijing in the mid-1970s, retained personal connections with Chinese leaders.

 “I predict very direct communication from the White House to Zhongnanhai,” Wilder said, referring to the seat of power in Beijing.
 Ivanka’s embassy visit made the Chinese leadership “extremely pleased because it advanced the personal connection to President Trump and his family,” he said.